Requirements for Proposals

-- You can begin filling out the form and save at any point for completion at a later date, but you must submit the form on or before September 25, 2020 in order for your proposal to be considered for review.
+- You can begin filling out the form and save it at any point for completion at a later date, but you must submit the form on or before January 20, 2021, in order for your proposal to be considered for review.

 - Serving beer during a presentation is welcome, but is not necessary, and should only be done as it relates to your topic.

 - Presentations are typically 45-50 minutes long and should allow for questions at the end.
 The Homebrew con Seminar Selection committee welcomes alternate formats for presenting your seminar content, and you will have the opportunity to indicate this on the proposal application.

 - Seminar presenters are given one complimentary full conference registration.